Protection of Freedoms Act 2012

 The Protection of Freedoms Act was introduced in 2012.
-It contains new laws to deal with parking on private land which are due to came into effect in October 2012 .
-As has been demanded by the public for years, wheel clamping on private land has now become illegal.
-Specifically, wheel clamping without lawful authority has become illegal.
+It contains new laws to deal with parking on private land which came into effect in October 2012 .
+As was demanded by the public for years, wheel clamping on private land is now illegal.
+Specifically, wheel clamping without lawful authority.
 Lawful authority allows for exceptions where there is specific legislation, such as certain train station car parks or public roads.

 For more information on the clamping ban, see here.